Maine Layoffs — December 2019

 |---|---|---|---|---|

-The most significant filing came from Growers Express at its Biddeford facility, reporting 93 affected workers.
-Growers Express followed with 93 workers.
+Leading the list was Growers Express at its Biddeford facility, reporting 93 affected workers.
+The County Diner followed with 14 workers.

 This analysis is based on official WARN Act filings reported by Maine.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Maine WARN notices, browse layoffs by state, or download the full dataset.